 74. Relationship between ministerial officers etc. and employees employed in departments or organisations

-(1) A Minister of the Crown shall —
+(1) A Minister shall —

 (a) as soon as practicable after this section commences; or

-(b) if he or she becomes a Minister of the Crown after this section commences, as soon as practicable after becoming a Minister of the Crown,
+(b) if he or she becomes a Minister after this section commences, as soon as practicable after becoming a Minister,

-make arrangements in writing in relation to each department or organisation for which the Minister of the Crown is responsible setting out the manner in which, and the circumstances in which, dealings are to be had, and communications are to be made, between ministerial officers assisting the Minister of the Crown and the employees in that department or organisation.
+make arrangements in writing in relation to each department or organisation for which the Minister is responsible setting out the manner in which, and the circumstances in which, dealings are to be had, and communications are to be made, between ministerial officers assisting the Minister and the employees in that department or organisation.

 (2) Notwithstanding anything in subsection (1), a ministerial officer shall not, otherwise than with the agreement of the employing authority of the department or organisation concerned, direct an employee of that department or organisation in relation to the manner in which that employee is to perform the functions of his or her office, post or position in that department or organisation.